msucedo/pictionary2/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload when you make changes.\
-You will also see any lint errors in the console.
+You may also see any lint errors in the console.

 ### `npm test`